-As the winningest women's basketball coach in Fairmont State University history, Coach Steve McDonald is no stranger to victory, and with 19 seasons of coaching under his belt, he knows how to land quality recruits.
-2aDays sat down with Coach McDonald to learn how your recruiting process can be a win, too.
+As the winningest women's basketball coach in history, Coach is no stranger to victory, and with 19 seasons of coaching under his belt, he knows how to land quality recruits.
+2aDays sat down with to learn how your process can be a win, too.

 What is the most important quality you look for in a recruit?